HSUG / RSS OSS Webinar: User Perspectives on the Code of Practice (Online)

 Share this event

-The Health Statistics Users Group and the RSS Official Statistics Section are organising a webinar to discuss user perspectives on the Code of Practice.
+The Health Statistics Users Group (HSUG) and the Royal Statistical Society (RSS) Official Statistics Section are organising a webinar to discuss user perspectives on the Code of Practice.
 This webinar is intended to follow on from the revision of the Code of Practice by OSR (Office for Statistics Regulation) - not within the consultation period, but as part of the implementation and Way Forward - looking at issues from the perspective of a user.

 This webinar will therefore not look at the Code of Practice directly, but at some aspects of quality and accessibility that are relevant for users, and whether having the Code of Practice can help with these.
 It will consider how users and producers can work together to ensure the Code of Practice delivers on its promises, and what are the challenges.